pahans/reactive-modal/README.md

 ```

 ### Controlling disabled state of dialog buttons
-You can set starting disabled / enabled state of each button (disabled = false if not specified in info settings):
+You can set starting disabled / enabled state of each modal dialog button (disabled = false if not specified in info settings):
 ```javascript
     buttons: {
       "add": {